lag47/plclub-web/posts/coq_rewriting.markdown

 * Basic Coq Knowledge: at least through `Relations.v` from [Software Foundations](https://softwarefoundations.cis.upenn.edu/lf-current/toc.html)
 * Basic Typeclasses Knowledge: background from any language should be fine

-### What Is Rewriting?
+### What is Rewriting?

 In this blog post, I will introduce the technique of term <em>rewriting</em>, implemented by the `rewrite` tactic in Coq.
 Informally, rewriting is the process of replacing a term in a mathematical proposition in a way that preserves the correctness of that statement.
-For instance, supposed I have a natural number `n` and way to prove that `n * 2` is even.
-To prove this, it suffices to show that `2 * n` is even, so we can rewrite `n * 2` into `2 * n` in such a goal.
-The reason we are allowed to do this is that `2 * n = n * 2`, and the reason we may want to do this is that, because of how multiplication is inductively defined, `2 * n` is an easier to work with expression.
-In this post, I will discuss how to use the `rewrite` tactic with arbitrary equivalence relations.
+For instance, equal terms can be used interchangeably in any context, and programs with equivalent denotations can be used interchangeably if our context only cares about there semantics and not any of their other features.

 In informal mathematics rewriting is so ubiquitous that it is not really even explicitly taught.
 We do it all the time without bothering to justify it.
 However, in a formal logical system like Coq, we cannot do anything without justification.
 In order to construct justifications for rewriting, we must first understand exactly rewriting is.

 Suppose, we have some relation `R : A -> A -> Prop`, two values `x y : A` such that `R x y`.
 We have some context `K`.
 Our goal is `K[x]` and we would prefer our goal to be `K[y]`.
 To do this we want to rewrite `x` into `y` under `K`.
 In order for this to be justified, we need to know that as long as we know `R x y`, we also know that `K[y]` implies `K[x]`.
 To introduce some other vocabularly, to say `R` is proper with respect to `K` is the same as the previous sentence.

-### Rewriting With =
+### Rewriting With Coq Equality

 The `=` relation in Coq is strong enough that it is proper under any relation.
 This means that, if we know `x = y`, then for any ontext `K`, we can transform a goal of `K[x]` into one of `K[y]`